 In 2016 he completed a short course in Transformational Business Leadership - A Course for Outstanding Alumni of Australian Universities under an Australia Awards scholarship.

 Fendi regularly shares his knowledge as guest lecturer with students at the Bandung Institute of Technology School of Business and Management, Atmajaya University and Surya University.

-2017 Outstanding Young Alumni Award
+Winner of the 2017 Outstanding Young Alumni Award

 Fahd graduated with a Master’s degree in International Relations from Monash University in 2015 on an Australia Awards scholarship.
 Fahd is an accomplished writer who has published 18 books – including five best-selling novels – and entrepreneur with several businesses, including a digital communication consultancy, an internet start-up, a café and a barbershop.
 Outstanding Young Alumni Award went to Fahd Pahdepie for his inspiring contribution and impact at a young age as an accomplished writer and a player in the creative and digital media industry.

 Pursuing his entrepreneurial passion, Fahd set up a communications consulting firm that runs a website named www.inspirasi.co in 2013 to accommodate the work of writers, designers, photographers, videographers and other workers in the creative industry which now has more than 46,000 members and over 74,000 distinguish uploaded works, and is partnering with Indonesia’s largest production house to establish Creative Academy, a talent scouting agency.